 c.
 Then he sent Eliakim…Shebna…and the elders of the priests…to Isaiah the prophet: The third thing Hezekiah did was also good.
 The king sought out the word of the LORD, given through the prophet of the LORD.

 d.
 The children have come to birth, but there is no strength to bring them forth: Hezekiah put these words in the mouth of his messengers to Isaiah to express the total calamity of the situation.
 This was a proverbial expression for a disaster – a woman so exhausted by labor that she could not complete the birth, so it was likely that both mother and child would die.

 f.
-Therefore lift up your prayer for the remnant that is left: “Isaiah, pray for us.
+Therefore lift up your prayer for the remnant that is left: It was as if Hezekiah said, “Isaiah, pray for us.
 Our nation is devastated by this Assyrian invasion, and Jerusalem alone is left standing.
 Pray for the remnant that is left.”

 2. (6-7) Isaiah’s words of assurance to King Hezekiah.